 Fly-tipping is illegal.
 We will name and shame anyone prosecuted for fly-tipping in Croydon.
 Our enforcement patrols will be targeting litter hotspots, if there is a pattern of fly-tipping in an area, we will arrange for CCTV surveillance to catch those responsible.

-Dumping waste illegally is a serious criminal offence (Environmental Protection Act 1990); it carries a fine of up to £50,000 (unlimited if the case goes to the Crown Court) and you could also face a prison sentence of up to five years.
+Dumping waste illegally is a serious criminal offence (Environmental Protection Act 1990); it carries a fine of up to £50,000 (unlimited if the case goes to the Crown Court) and you could also face a prison sentence of up to 5 years.

 Vehicles and fly-tipping